shaileshpandit141/fastapi-init/README.md

 ```

 - API docs: `http://localhost:8000/docs`
-- Health check or example endpoints live under `/api/v1/...` as defined in the routers.[3]
+- Health check or example endpoints live under `/api/v1/...` as defined in the routers.

 On production, run the same commands in your container or CI/CD pipeline against PostgreSQL.